 Chairperson: Judith De Witt

-Introduced to English Country Dancing by Vic and Brenda Godrich, she began dancing at Thursday Beginners and has subsequently sought to make up for lost time by dancing from Staffordshire to Cambridgeshire and from Devon to Sussex.
+Introduced to English Country Dancing by Vic and Brenda Godrich, she began dancing at Thursday Beginners and has subsequently sought to make up for lost time by dancing from Staffordshire to Cambridgeshire, Devon to Sussex and in California and Massachusetts.
 She served as Membership Secretary of the FCSH from 2014 and was elected Chairperson in 2016.
-When not engaged with ECD, she listens to early vocal music and opera and enjoys doing things with granddaughter Ada.
+When not engaged with ECD, she listens to early vocal music and opera.

 I started dancing at CSH when I was 16 and have danced mainly there ever since as I have always lived close.
 As a member of the Whirligigs demonstration team led by Marjorie Fennessy, I was one of the fortunate dancers Pat Shaw used to trial some of his dances.
 Having started in the Beginners Class with Douglas Kennedy, I ended up leading the class until the end of July 2017.
 The sad death of my husband Vic two years ago has rather curtailed my calling activities and my knees have done the same for my dancing.
 Through my voluntary work for the Society in the 1980's, I realised what an asset Cecil Sharp House could be to the Society, if administered correctly, and set up the FCSH to help achieve that objective.
 I served on the then National Council of EFDSS and have been awarded the Gold Badge of the Society.
 I wrote the illustrated guide, 'The Building of Cecil Sharp House' (2009) and edited the volume 'Pat Shaw 1917–1977' (2010).
 I still believe that CSH is an asset to the EFDSS and should be used as intended by the Trust Deed.